-English Literature A Level gives you the opportunity to study a range of great texts from Chaucer and Shakespeare to Tennessee Williams and Philip Larkin.
+English Literature A Level gives you the opportunity to study a range of great texts from Shakespeare to Tennessee Williams and Carol Ann Duffy.
 You will develop your ability to read perceptively, think independently and analyse closely, so that you can develop convincing arguments and express yourself in a sophisticated manner.

 Board and specification code

 EDUQAS- Specification Code A701QSL

 Is English Literature for you?